 If you see an ‘Internet Outage’ or ‘Internet Connection Issue’ then there might be a problem with your ISP or your gateway.

-However, if everything is well in the app, try checking for damaged cables or hardware.
+However, if everything looks good in the app, try checking for damaged cables or hardware.

 Check cables and hardware